nrfconnect/sdk-nrf/samples/dect/dect_phy/dect_shell/README.rst

             Received padding data, len 1, payload is not printed RX for Association Response completed.

-* PT/client side: Send RA data to scanned beacon:
+* PT/client side - Send RA data to the scanned beacon:

   .. code-block:: console